 This instant pot pasta has been a total life saver!
 It’s incredibly easy to make, naturally vegan, perfectly flavored and even kid approved.

-I personally like using fire roasted tomatoes which is what the recipe calls for, but if you only have regular chopped/diced tomatoes that will work just fine.
+Tomatoes: I personally like using fire roasted tomatoes which is what the recipe calls for, but if you only have regular chopped/diced tomatoes that will work just fine.
 Even canned tomato sauce is fine too!
-You will just need a total of 2, 15 ounce cans of some tomato product.
+You will just need a total of one 28 ounce can of some tomato product.

 Finely chop the onion and finely mince the garlic (I like to use a garlic press and vegetable press to get them small) and add to the instant pot with the olive oil.